-California Penal Code § 484g PC makes it a crime to use a credit or debit card to obtain goods, services or money when you know the card to be fake, forged, expired, invalid, or belonging to someone else.
-This offense can be charged as a misdemeanor or a felony and carries a penalty of up to 3 years in jail.
+California Penal Code § 484g PC makes it a crime to use a credit or debit card to obtain goods, services or money when you know the card is fake, forged, expired, invalid, or belongs to someone else.

 You receive up to $950 in items – Petty theft (PC 484) | Misdemeanor: Up to 6 months in county jail and/or $1,000 |